Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 \[\begin{array}{c} A~\textrm{vs.}~B \\ A~\textrm{vs.}~C \\ A~\textrm{vs.}~D \\ A~\textrm{vs.}~E \\ \end{array}\]

-But to tease out where the differences are, you now need to run multiple tests under the same “umbrella.”
+But to tease out where the differences are, you now need to run multiple tests under the same “umbrella”.
 That gives rise to something known as the multiple testing problem.
-The problem is an increase in the false positive rate (also known as Type I error rate) that occurs when statistical tests are used repeatedly.
+The problem is an increase in the false positive rate (the Type I error rate) that occurs when statistical tests are used repeatedly.

-Multiple testing problem.
-If \(m\) independent comparisons are made, each using a Type I error rate of \(\alpha_{PCER}\), then the family-wise (overall) Type I error rate for all comparisons considered simultaneously is given by \[\alpha_{FWER} = 1 - (1 - \alpha_{PCER})^m.\]
+If \(m\) independent comparisons are made, each using a Type I error rate of \(\alpha\), then the family-wise (overall) Type I error rate (FWER) for all comparisons considered simultaneously is given by \[\alpha_{FWER} = 1 - (1 - \alpha)^m.\]

-A multiple testing problem arises if one wanted to use this test (which is appropriate for testing the fairness of a single coin) to test the fairness of many coins.
-Now, imagine if you were to test 100 coins by this method.
-Given that the probability of a fair coin coming up 9 or 10 heads in 10 flips is 0.0107, one would expect that when flipping 100 coins ten times each, to see a particular (i.e., pre-selected) coin come up heads 9 or 10 times would still be very unlikely, but seeing some coin (as in any of the 100 coins) behave that way, without concern for which one, would be more likely than not.
-In fact, the likelihood that all 100 fair coins are identified as fair by this criterion is \((1 - 0.0107)^{100} \approx 0.34\).
-Therefore the application of a “single-test coin-fairness criterion” to multiple comparisons would more likely than not falsely identify at least one fair coin as unfair!
+A multiple testing problem arises if someone wanted to use this criteria (which is appropriate for testing the fairness of a single coin) to test the fairness of many coins.
+So, imagine you were to test 100 coins using this method.
+For any particular coin (i.e., some pre-selected coin), we would expect the likelihood of it flipping heads 9 or 10 times to be relatively small (in fact, it would be with probability 0.0107).
+However, seeing some coin (as in any of the 100 coins) behave that way, without concern for which one, would be more likely.
+In fact, the probability that all 100 fair coins are identified as fair by this criterion is \((1 - 0.0107)^{100} \approx 0.34\).
+This suggest, even if all 100 coins were in fact fair, the probably some coin is incorrectly flagged as unfair is approximately 66%.
+Therefore the application of a “single coin fairness criterion” to multiple comparisons would more likely than not falsely identify at least one fair coin as unfair!

-But alas, multiple testing is a reality and a natural follow-up procedure to ANOVA.
+The above illustration may seem contrived, but multiple testing is a reality and a natural follow-up procedure to ANOVA.
 To address the problem, many multiple comparison procedures have been developed that help control the accumulation of the false positive rate.
 Some methods perform better than others, but common to all of them is making adjustments to \(p\)-values or CIs based upon how many comparisons are being made.
 Multiple comparisons in an ANOVA framework can be performed using the add-on R package emmeans (Lenth, 2019).
+The package emmeans is quite powerful.
+We only demonstrate a few pieces of its functionality here, for those interested in a more in depth look, we suggest checking out the emmeans website.
 We will focus on two useful methods: Tukey’s HSD and Dunnett’s.

-One of the more widely used methods is attributable to statistician John Tukey (creator of the Box-Whiskers plot and credited with creating the word “bit”).
-It is sometimes referred to as Tukey’s Honestly Significant Difference method (honestly!).
+One of the more widely used methods is attributed to statistician John Tukey (creator of the Box-Whiskers plot and credited with creating the word “bit”).
+It is referred to as Tukey’s Honestly Significant Difference method (honestly!).
 It has the advantage of controlling the Type I error rate when performing all possible pairwise comparisons.
-First we load the library and then run our fitted model fit.log.drug through the emmeans() function.
-Then we tell it to do a “pairwise” comparison via the contrast() function.
+First we load the library and then run our fitted model fit.log.drug through the emmeans() function and provide it a formula to inform how we wish to do the comparisons.
+In this case the formula is simple since we only have a single factor input ~ Drug.
+Lastly, to do a “pairwise” comparison via the contrast() function.

 library(emmeans)